sdv-dev/PyMetrics/README.md

 # Download Analytics

 The Download Analytics project allows you to extract download metrics from a Python library published on [PyPI](https://pypi.org/).
-The DataCebo team uses these scripts to report growth for the libraries in the [SDV ecosystem](https://sdv.dev/) but you may use it for any Python software.

 ## Overview